regidf12/Vedmenko_vk_bot/README.md

 You will need to install the libraries before starting the assistant

-    pip install aiogram
+    pip install vk_api

 You will also need a token to run your bot

 ## Usege :information_source:
+The token can be obtained in the community settings, you can also log in through your profile.
+Insert the token into the config file.

     TOKEN = ''

-Also get the ID of the group where you will add the bot - @username_to_id_bot.
-Enter in id group.
+To send notifications to admins, use their id

-    GROUP_ID = ()
+    admin_ad = ''

 Write the command in the terminal:

     python main.py

 About the code:
-- The folder messages.py contains prepared messages
+- The file words.py contains prepared messages
-- The folder keyboards.py contains the speed dial functions
-- The folder filters.py contains the administrator authentication function
+- The file config.py contains login information

 Hope this code helps you :crown: